Pr1meSuspec7/simple-aci-query/README.md

 ### Requirements

 This script tested on Linux/Windows with python3.10 or higher.
-The following packages are required:
- - requests
- - PyYAML

 It's recommended to crate a virtual environment, activate it and then install the packages:

 For Windows: